How to get a home loan with a single income

 A variety of government support schemes are available.
 While they aren’t all pitched at single income home buyers, they might help you get into the property market if you meet the eligibility criteria.

-- The Family Home Guarantee.
-If you are a single parent looking to buy a home – and it doesn’t have to be a first home – the Family Home Guarantee (FHG) helps eligible solo parents with at least one dependent child purchase a family home, with a deposit as little as 2%, and zero LMI.
+- The Australian Government 5% Deposit Scheme, formerly the First Home Guarantee and the First Home Loan Deposit Scheme (FHLDS), lets eligible first home buyers buy a home with just 5% deposit and zero lenders mortgage insurance (LMI).
+And if you are a single parent looking to buy a home – and it doesn’t have to be a first home – the scheme can help eligible solo parents with at least one dependent child purchase a family home, with a deposit as little as 2%, and zero LMI.

 - First Home Loan Super Saver Scheme.
 You can put money aside into your super through the First Home Super Saver Scheme (FHSS Scheme) to support your goal of buying a home on a single income.
 You can make before-tax contributions, such as through salary sacrificing, or after-tax contributions (e.g. from your take-home pay) up to $15,000 per financial year, subject to your normal super contribution caps.
 The maximum you can access through the scheme is $50,000 plus investment earnings that relate to your FHSS Scheme contributions.
 Terms and conditions apply.